DevOpsKev/management-vpc/README.md

 - [Terragrunt](https://terragrunt.gruntwork.io/): Terragrunt is a thin wrapper that provides extra tools for keeping your configurations DRY, working with multiple Terraform modules, and managing remote state.
 - [Terratest](https://terratest.gruntwork.io/): Terratest is a Go library that makes it easier to write automated tests for your infrastructure code.

+## Tooling

+The following tools are not strictly required to work with this repo but we recommend their use and used them oursleves in the creation of this repo:
+- [AWS Cloud9 IDE](https://aws.amazon.com/cloud9/): A cloud-native IDE for writing, running, and debugging code.
+- [CloudCraft](https://cloudcraft.co/): Create a professional architecture diagram in minutes with the Cloudcraft visual designer, optimized for AWS with smart components.

 ## What's included with this repo?

 This repo has the following folder structure: